 - (i.)
 Property sold to individual for homeownership.
-The affordability and other restrictions will run with the land for 30 years. - (ii.)
+The affordability and other restrictions will run with the land for 30 at least 15 years. - (ii.)
 Property sold to develop/construct rental housing.
-The affordability and other restrictions will run with the land for 50 years. - (iii.)
+The affordability and other restrictions will run with the land for 50 at least 30 years. - (iii.)
 Property leased to develop/construct rental housing.
-The affordability and other restrictions will run with the land for 99 years.
+The affordability and other restrictions will run with the land for 99 at least 30 years.